vaibhav276/demo-bank/README.md

 Request timeouts are globally configured in Gateway server

 #### Retries
-Gateway server automatically retries for `/info/build` endpoint of Loan service if there is any error or timeout event
+* Gateway server automatically retries for `/info/build` endpoint of Loan service if there is any error or timeout event
+* Account server's `/info/build` endpoint has retry fallback method defined over it
+* Gateway server has configuration to make sure circuit breaker timeout is greater than retry timeout

 ## Deployment
 ### Build